IKIM-Essen/ERMA/README.md

 ### Testing

-For testing the workflow you can copy the provided dummy data:
+For testing the workflow the user can copy the provided dummy data:

 ```
 cp .github/data/fastq/test_epic_data.fastq.gz data/fastq/
 ```

-In this case, the similarity search mode in the config file can be changed to "test"
+In this case, the similarity search mode in the config file can be changed to "test", searching only one of the two strands.

 ## Additional Notes

 The pipeline is designed to handle large sequencing datasets in parallel, so it's recommended to run it on a machine with sufficient computational resources.
 However, to run the pipeline on machines with less resources, it is recommended to split the fastq files or the tables in smaller chunks to prevent RAM overflow.
 This can be done by increase num_parts in the config file.
-However, the higher the number of parts per FASTQ file, the higher the chance some blast results for the same read will be split and lost.
 If any errors occur during the pipeline run, Snakemake will provide detailed logs, allowing you to debug and troubleshoot any issues.
 You are most welcome to create an Issue when running into problems.

+## Connected 16S Analysis

+We acknowledge that many users perform a regular 16S experiment additional to the epicPCR experiment.
+However, we have decided not to include an extra analysis  featue for this in ERMA.
+We would like to encourage the user to use RiboSnake (10.46471/gigabyte.132), a validated, automated, reproducible QIIME2-based pipeline implemented in Snakemake for analysing 16S rRNA gene amplicon sequencing data.

-License
+## License

 This project is licensed under the MIT License.